ip69719/ci-portfolio-three/README.md

 ### Features Left to Implement

 * Create booking feature was not complete due to time constrains.
 It will be included in the future release.
-Code associated with this feature was removed.
 * Hide password, so it is not visible when typed in the terminal.
-* Reset password.
+* Allow users to reset password via application instead of calling the hairdressers.
 * Allow stylists check upcoming appointments and client's details via app.

 ## Technologies used